-If known or potential fossil materials are discovered during construction, regardless of the individual making a paleontological discovery, all activity in the immediate vicinity of the discovery will halt and the find will be protected from further disturbance.
-If the discovery is made by someone other than the PRS or qualified paleontological monitor, the person who made the discovery will immediately notify construction supervisory personnel, who will notify the PRS.
+Consistent with the PRMMP if fossil materials are discovered during construction, regardless of the individual making the discovery, all activity in the immediate vicinity of the discovery will halt and the find will be protected from further disturbance.
+If the discovery is made by someone other than the PRS or PRM(s), the person who made the discovery will immediately notify construction supervisory personnel, who will in turn notify the PRS.
 Notification to the PRS will take place promptly (prior to the close of work the same day as the find), and the PRS will evaluate the find and prescribe appropriate treatment as soon as feasible.
-Work may continue on other parts of the site while evaluation (and, if needed, treatment) takes place, as long as the find can be adequately protected in the judgment of the PRS.
+Work may continue on other portions of the CP while evaluation (and, if needed, treatment) takes place, as long as the find can be adequately protected in the judgment of the PRS.

-If the PRS determines that treatment is warranted, such treatment, and any required reporting, will proceed consistent with the PRMMP.
+If the PRS determines that treatment (i.e., recovery and documentation of unearthed fossil(s)) is warranted, such treatment, and any required reporting, will proceed consistent with the PRMMP.
 The Contractor will be responsible for ensuring prompt and accurate implementation, subject to verification by the Authority.

-The stop work requirement does not apply to drilling since drilling typically cannot be suspended in mid-course.
+The stop work requirement does not apply to drilling operations since drilling typically cannot be suspended in mid-course.
 However, if finds are made during drilling, the same notification and other follow-up requirements will apply.
-The PRS will coordinate with construction supervisory and drilling staff regarding the handling of recovered materials.
+The PRS will coordinate with construction supervisory and drilling staff regarding the handling of recovered fossils.